TypicalFunktion/MMM-MyScoreboard/README.md

 There are several ways to display standings for a given league only at certain times of year (e.g., hiding it when the league is not in season).
 You could use a separate module such as [MMM-ModuleScheduler](https://github.com/ianperrin/MMM-ModuleScheduler), which can display or hide an entire module instance based on your schedule.

 Another way to do it is to dynamically create a module with the desired leagues based on the date by adding some javascript to your config.js file, as offered by user [mikeyounge](https://github.com/mikeyounge) in [this discussion thread](https://github.com/dathbe/MMM-MyScoreboard/issues/56).

+## Troubleshooting

+### Tennis Display Issues

+If you're not seeing tennis matches on your mirror:

+1. **Check the tournament schedule**: Tennis tournaments are seasonal.
+Major tournaments like the US Open, Wimbledon, Australian Open, and French Open have specific dates.
+2. **Verify your configuration**: Make sure you have `league: "TENNIS"` in your sports configuration.
+3. **Check for doubles filtering**: The module automatically filters out doubles matches.
+If you're only seeing doubles in the API, no matches will display.
+4. **Player name variations**: When filtering by specific players, try different name formats:
+   - Full name: `"Novak Djokovic"`
+   - Short name: `"N. Djokovic"`
+   - Display name: Check the ESPN website for the exact display name
+5. **Ranking filters**: Use `"@T10"` for top 10 players, `"@T25"` for top 25 players, etc.

+### General Issues

+- **No data showing**: Check your internet connection and verify the API endpoints are accessible
+- **Missing logos**: Custom logos can be added to the `logos_custom` folder
+- **Broadcast issues**: Use the `skipChannels` or `displayLocalChannels` options to control broadcast display

 ## Contributing